dotnet/docs/docs/core/tools/dotnet-publish.md

 ### MSBuild

 The `dotnet publish` command calls MSBuild, which invokes the `Publish` target.
-If the `IsPublishable` property in a project's *.csproj* file is set to `false`, the `Publish` target can't be invoked, and in that case the `dotnet publish` command doesn't do anything with the project.
+If the [`IsPublishable` property](../project-sdk/msbuild-props.md#ispublishable) is set to `false` for a particular project, the `Publish` target can't be invoked, and the `dotnet publish` command doesn't do anything with the project.

 Any parameters passed to `dotnet publish` are passed to MSBuild.
 The `-c` and `-o` parameters map to MSBuild's `Configuration` and `PublishDir` properties, respectively.